Why thermal reliability now defines AI data center ROI.

 - Reduced energy efficiency per workload

-Each of these failure modes contributes to accelerated GPU degradation.
-The result is not always an immediate failure, but something more damaging economically: gradual loss of performance efficiency, rising power consumption, increased rework, and shortened useful life.
+Each of these problems contributes to accelerated GPU degradation.
+The result is not always an immediate failure, but is costly nonetheless: gradual loss of performance efficiency, rising power consumption, increased rework, and shortened useful life.

 Recent modeling shows that thermally degraded GPUs can consume an additional 294 kWh over five years, even when they remain operational.
 When scaled across modern AI fleets, the impact becomes enormous.